Spaqin/spaq-in/src/posts/quo-vadis-fujifilm.md

 Oh my, the viewfinder.
 Looking through X-S10's again feels like a keyhole.
 Somehow, on the Zf's viewfinder and screen, any picture looks great (even if it's boring as hell), while on the X-S10 it's kind of dull.
 It does get the job done, but it doesn't seem fun.

+But from the first time you pick it up, you can feel it.
+Things make more sense.
+It's a joy to use.
+I'm not saying it feels more solid, both cameras do, and the ergonomics are better on the X-S10, but I'm more eager to pick up the Zf.
+Maybe it's just due to the novelty, for now...

 # But it's not the hardware only.

 Bigger bokeh is a factor for sure, better perceived sharpness (far less demanding sensor in terms of pixel density), are just surface level things.